qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/gui_toolkit/ui_selection.rst

 What was wrong with the old API in 0.8.x?
 =========================================

 The `old selection API <http://qooxdoo.org/documentation/0.8/ui_selection>`_ had different methods for single and multi selection and partially different events, because an interface describing the specification was missing.
-To offer a consistend API an interface specification was needed.
-The standardization has shown, that having only one interface for single and multi selection is not enough, because it would be possible to have different events for multi and single selection (remember all multi selection widgets also supports single selection).
+To offer a consistent API an interface specification was needed.
+The standardization has shown that having only one interface for single and multi selection is not enough, because it would be possible to have different events for multi and single selection (remember, all multi selection widgets also support single selection).

 One possible solution was to have the same methods and events for single and multi selection.
 This is possible if the single and multi selection both work with arrays.
 Due to that fact it is possible to change widgets without having to worry about the selection method, because the method and event names don't change.